MidnightInAPythonWorld/API-Cisco-PSIRT/README.md

 ### Output
  - The script simply prints results to the screen in JSON format.
 This will dump a lot of text to the scresn so just comment out the functions in main to see results from different API calls.
- - These results can easily be sent to SIEM or other endpoints for alerting or dashboarding.
- - This script could be used to send results to Splunk HEC for displaying on dashboard.
+ - These results can easily be sent to SIEM or other endpoints. t- For example, This script could be used to send results to Splunk HEC for alerting or dashboarding.

 ### API Options
  - By Advisory ID